jneis-academy/fp-scala-coursera/README.md

-# scala-sb
+# scala-coursera-fpps
-sandbox for scala
+code for coursera's 'functional programming principles in scala' course